enasequence/read_docs/submit/reads/interactive.rst

 To be sure that you are in the test environment, always check for the 'wwwdev' URL.

-Step A: Select A Read Spreadsheet
+Step 1: Select A Read Spreadsheet
 =================================